-- If, after a request for support or any other planned external intervention, a child's situation does not appear to be improving, or concerns regarding receiving a decision or the decisions made, staff or the DSL will re-refer (if appropriate) and/or DSLs will follow the Bexley Safeguarding Partnership procedures (KSCMP).
-The full procedures and additional guidance relating to reporting concerns and specific safeguarding issues can be found on their website: https://bexleysafeguardingpartnership.co.uk/ - London Child Protection Procedures and London Safeguarding Children Threshold Document (which is found online at https://www.londoncp.co.uk/) to ensure their concerns have been addressed and, most importantly, that the child's situation improves. - DSLs and staff will be mindful of the need for our setting to ensure any activity or support implemented to support children and/or families is recorded.
-Support provided by our setting where families are struggling will be overseen and reviewed by the DSL on a regular basis to ensure activity does not obscure potential safeguarding concerns from the wider professional network.
+If, after a request for support or any other planned external intervention, a child's situation does not appear to be improving, or concerns regarding receiving a decision or the decisions made, staff or the DSL will re-refer (if appropriate) and/or DSLs will follow the https://bexleysafeguardingpartnership.co.uk/wp-content/uploads/2022/05/Resolving-Pro fessional-Differences.pdf to ensure their concerns have been addressed and, most importantly, that the child's situation improves.
+DSLs may request support with this via the Education Safeguarding Service.

+DSLs and staff will be mindful of the need for the Academy to ensure any activity or support implemented to support children and/or families is recorded.
+Support provided by the Academy where families are struggling will be overseen and reviewed by the DSL on a regular basis to ensure activity does not obscure potential safeguarding concerns from the wider professional network.
+Where the Academy is unsure, advice will be sought from the Education Safeguarding Service.